Cuba lifting hated travel restrictions

 The changes reverse tough restrictions imposed in 1961 when the government tried to put the brakes on a mass migration of people fleeing after the 1959 revolution that put Fidel Castro in power.

-The government said on Tuesday it would lift requirements to obtain an exit visa permitting departure from Cuba and a letter of invitation from someone in the destination country, putting an end to a process that Cubans complained was too time consuming and expensive, with no guarantee of final approval.
+The government said on Tuesday it will lift requirements to obtain an exit visa permitting departure from Cuba and a letter of invitation from someone in the destination country, putting an end to a process that was too time consuming and expensive for Cubans, with no guarantee of final approval.

-Now, most Cubans will only have to show their passports, national identity cards and, if needed, a visa from the country they will visit to go abroad, deputy immigration chief Colonel Lamberto Fraga told reporters.
+Now, most Cubans will only have to show their passport, national identity card and, if needed, a visa from the country they will visit to go abroad, deputy immigration chief Colonel Lamberto Fraga told reporters.

 "For most, the key bottleneck will now be getting an entry visa from the target country," said Bert Hoffmann, a Cuba expert at the German Institute of Global and Area Studies in Hamburg.

-The changes, which Fraga called "profound," are the latest reforms under President Raul Castro, who has modestly liberalized Cuba's Soviet-style economy, but mostly eschewed the notion of political reform.
+The changes, which Fraga called "profound," are the latest reforms under President Raul Castro, who has modestly liberalized Cuba's Soviet-style economy.

-The new law also extends the time limit of visas for foreigners wishing to live in Cuba.
-"They want people to come and live in Cuba, and invest in the country," said Antonio Zamora, a Cuban-American lawyer in Miami who travels frequently to the island to study Cuba's legal system.

-But the law maintains restrictions on Cuban exiles who it says might seek to return to the island to "engage in hostile political actions."
+An editorial in the Communist Party newspaper Granma said the travel reforms were enacted as part of an "irreversible process of normalization with its emigrants (abroad)" and to facilitate travel for "practical matters" and orderly, safe immigration.

-The United States now accepts about 20,000 Cubans annually via legal immigration, as well as family members seeking reunification, and also takes in those who manage to reach U.S. shores without being intercepted.
+The United States now accepts up to 20,000 Cubans annually via legal immigration - mostly for the purpose of family reunification - and also takes in those who manage to reach U.S. shores without being intercepted.

-Under the "wet foot, dry foot" policy, it turns back Cubans picked up at sea.
-Almost 1,300 Cubans were repatriated to Cuba in the past 12 months after failing to make it to U.S. soil.
+Under the so-called "wet foot, dry foot" policy, however, it turns back Cubans picked up at sea.
+Almost 1,300 Cubans were repatriated to Cuba in the last 12 months after failing to make it to U.S. shores.

-"We obviously welcome any reforms that will allow Cubans to depart from and return to their country freely," said U.S. State Department spokeswoman Victoria Nuland.
-"We are analyzing, obviously, all of the details and any implications it may have for our processing" of Cubans seeking to travel to the United States.

-The new travel measures, set to take effect on January 14, extend to 24 months, from the current 11, the amount of time Cubans can be out of the country without losing rights and property, and they can seek an extension of up to 24 months more, the government said.
+The new measures, set to take effect on January 14, extend to 24 months, from the current 11, the amount of time Cubans can be out of the country without losing rights and property, and they can seek an extension, the government said.

 'BIG STEP FORWARD'

-Cubans welcomed the changes, which Castro promised last year and then delayed because he said there were issues and details to be worked out.
+Cubans welcomed the changes, which Castro promised last year but then delayed because he said there were issues and details to be worked out.

 "There have been many expectations for many years about a new travel law.
 It's a big step forward that will save us money and simplify the process," said Rafael Pena, an office worker, as he headed to his job in Havana.